- 0.1 What’s the best kind of microphone to use? And what’s the difference between the different types? We explain how to choose the best mic for you.

 A bi-directional pattern records sounds from in front of and behind the microphone.
 The response looks like an ‘8’ and such mics are often called ‘figure of 8 mics’.
 They are often placed above a sound source.

 A cardioid response has a heart-shaped pattern, picking up most sounds from in front of the mic, a little from the sides and almost none from behind.
-These seem ideal for minimising noise which might be in front of the instrument or singer but they tend to minimise such noise rather than eliminate it and they can be subject to the proximity effect which causes the tone of a speaker’s or singer’s voice to change as they move closer to or further away from the mic.
+These seem ideal for minimising noise that might be in front of the instrument or singer but they tend to minimise such noise rather than eliminate it and they can be subject to the proximity effect which causes the tone of a speaker’s or singer’s voice to change as they move closer to or further away from the mic.

 The hyper-cardioid design is a tighter version of the cardioid.
 It’s more directional, has a flatter response and is less sensitive to sound behind the microphone.
 You might lose a little warmth but the benefits in a noisy environment may be worth the trade-off.
 Live, with monitors on stage, it’s a good choice.